laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

 Usage Analytics
 ===============

 idtracker.ai collects usage analytics to improve the software.
-This data is anonymous and collected in every command line call to an idtracker.ai module (not collected for API calls).
-It is used only for research purposes and contains information such as the operating system, the version of idtracker.ai being used and the command used to run it.
+This data is anonymized, does not include any sensitive or personally identifiable information, and is collected in every command line call to an idtracker.ai module (not collected for API calls).
+It is used solely for research purposes and contains general information such as the operating system, the version of idtracker.ai being used, and the command used to run it.

 You may check out the :external:`source code <https://gitlab.com/polavieja_lab/idtrackerai/-/blob/master/src/idtrackerai/utils/telemetry.py>` to see exactly what data is collected.

 If you want to opt-out of this data collection, go to the *"About"* menu located in the top-left corner of any idtracker.ai graphical application and uncheck the box for analytics.
 Alternatively, set the environment variable ``IDTRACKERAI_DISABLE_ANALYTICS`` to ``true`` or ``1``.
+For example:

+- On Linux/macOS: :bash:`export IDTRACKERAI_DISABLE_ANALYTICS=true`
+- On Windows: :bash:`set IDTRACKERAI_DISABLE_ANALYTICS=true`

 Any of these actions will keep analytics disabled until you enable them again.